Lagos Biennial 2nd Edition Opening. Speeches by Folakunle Oshun, Oliver Enwonwu, & Tosin Oshinowo.

-Intrinsic to the Biennial's identity is its locality; it both centers Lagos as a site of the production of avant-garde contemporary art narratives and specifically engages architectural sites in the city.
+Intrinsic to the Biennial's identity is its locality; it both centres Lagos as a site of the production of avant-garde contemporary art narratives and specifically engages architectural sites in the city.
 The Biennial becomes both a gathering of artists and a work of art in itself.

 The Biennial held its first Edition at the running shed of the Nigeria Railway Corporation, which was built in 1955.
-The Second Edition of the Biennial was situated within the remains of the Independence House Lagos, an abandoned 25 story building donated to Nigeria by the British colonial administration at independence in 1960.
+The Second Edition of the Biennial was situated within the remains of the Independence House Lagos, an abandoned 25-story building donated to Nigeria by the British colonial administration at independence in 1960.

 The Fourth Edition of the Lagos Biennial will open in 2024 at the Tafawa Balewa Square, Lagos -- a hundred and fifty thousand square meter expanse of concrete which previously served as a racecourse for the British Colonial Administration and was later redesigned as a military parade ground.
 Within the layered historical monument, the 2023 edition of the Biennial will provoke reflection on the nation-state constructions.
 With an international cohort of artists in a deeply situated, multi-layered exhibition, the upcoming edition reaches toward a reimagined future with alternative forms of community and togetherness.